 Cranial remolding helmet:

-- Varies greatly depending on the severity (15 minutes to two hours)
+- Varies greatly depending on the severity (15 minutes to 2 hours)

 How will I know how much it's going to cost me?